 Network for inspiration & connection

 This network is about more than just financial support.
 It goes further, it is a network across generations that wants to learn from each other, inspires and motivates each other.
 Would you like to know more?
-See our flyer or get in touch via firstname.lastname@example.org
+See our flyer in Dutch or our flyer in English or get in touch via firstname.lastname@example.org

 UWC Maastricht changed my life.
 It was a lantern in the dark.
 I learned how to fight for my rights and how I can give back to my community.